brashrebel/wp-activity/readme.txt

 === WP-Activity ===
-Contributors: Dric
+Contributors: Dric1107
 Donate link: http://www.driczone.net/blog
-Tags: stream, activity, community, multi-users, log, events, monitor Requires at least: 2.8
+Tags: stream, activity, community, multi-users, log, event, monitor Requires at least: 2.8
 Tested up to: 3.0.1
-Stable tag: 0.9
+Stable tag: 1.0

 Display and monitor users activity in backend and frontend of WordPress.
 For WP single (not tested with WPMU).